Take time to review the coverage your insurance plan provides

 These guidelines explain how we may process your claims:

 Health insurance plans: In most cases, we will bill your primary health insurance company.
-If we haven’t heard from your insurer after 30 to 45 days, we may ask for your help in contacting them.
+If we haven’t heard from your insurer after 30 to 45 days, we may ask for your help in contacting a representative.
 Amounts that are denied, rejected or left unpaid may become your responsibility, depending on your plan type and benefits.
 Getting preauthorization can help you avoid unexpected costs.

 Medicare: We will submit your claim and then bill unpaid amounts through supplemental insurance policies, if you have these.
 Unpaid balances may become your responsibility, depending on your plans and benefits.